fleetdm/fleet/docs/Get started/FAQ.md

 Read more about osquery packs and Fleet's commitment to supporting them [here](https://fleetdm.com/handbook/company/why-this-way#why-does-fleet-support-query-packs).

-The `fleetctl upgrade-packs` command can be used to convert existing packs to queries.

 ### What happens when I turn off MDM?

 In the Fleet UI, you can turn off MDM for a host by selecting **Actions > Turn off MDM** on the **Host details** page.